googlefonts/how-to-hint-variable-fonts/README.md

 **(2) Variation View (`ctrl + shift + 1`)**

 This window is used for viewing and proofing hinting for variation instances.
 The Variation Window shows you the current glyph outline and hints, in the same way as the Main Window, for the selected variable font instance.
 The chosen instance is displayed in the top left of the Variation Window.
-With both the Main and Variation windows setup side by side, you can edit hints in the Main window and see the impact on variations in the Variation window.
+With both the Main and Variation windows setup side by side, you can edit hints in the Main Window and see the impact on variations in the Variation Window.

 **Variation Cvt View** (View Menu > Variation CVT)